Davidalmaz/Davidalmaz/README.md

 <!--Intro-->
 <p align="left">My name is David, I´m currently working as Full Stack Developer and I´m a Data Science Enthusiast.</p>

-- 🌱 I’m currently learning **Something new everyday**
+- 🌱 I’m currently learning **Something new everyday**.

 - 💬 Ask me about **Solving a problem**.

 - ✨ "It's better to know a single technology capable of solving 10 problems than to know 10 technologies to solve the same problem".

 <!--End Intro-->
 <br />